madhusudhan0212/SelfDrivingCar/TrafficSignClassifier-P2/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 ####2.
-Include an exploratory visualization of the dataset.
+Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing the training/valid/test distribution of output labels.
+It is a bar chart showing the training/valid/test set distribution of output labels.
+The output labels are on x-axis and their counts are on y-axis

 ![alt text][image1]

 ###Design and Test a Model Architecture

 ####1.
-Describe how you preprocessed the image data.
+Image data preprocessing.

 * As first step, I have identified and removed blank images from training data.
 * As the initial training data was very less, i have generated additional data